The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 This Practice Note explains the different methods of termination by landlords and tenants of assured tenancies (AT) and assured shorthold tenancies (AST), in particular by landlords under HA 1988, ss 8 and 21, including the requirements in respect of serving a notice of possession and evidencing any grounds relied on, the court procedure for possession (depending on whether section 8 or section 21 is relied on) and enforcement of the possession order if required.
 For information regarding granting AT and ASTs see Practice Note: Assured and assured shorthold tenancies—granting.

-Listed below are the definitions of terms which are
+Listed below are the definitions of terms which are particularly relevant for the purposes of this Practice Note:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.